justintaft/justintaft.github.io/blog_entries/2020-01-10-emacs-and-elisp.md

 Over the last 20 years I've used many  environments for programming and editing files (vim, Emacs, Eclipse, NetBeans, PHPStorm, Visual Studio, just to name some).
 While I will use the right tool for the right job, I'm partial to Emacs.

 **Emacs is easy to extend** - You can modify Emacs while it's running, within Emacs.
 There is no need for a separate development environment.
 You write some elisp and then evaluate the expressions within Emacs.
 There is no need to set up a project for plugin development, and no need to learn a custom language with lots of syntax.
-I'm not a fan of vimscript, powershell, or scala for this reason, but i digress.
+I'm not a fan of vimscript, powershell, or scala for this reason, but I digress.

 **Emacs allows you to optimize your workflow** - I dislike having to switch between multiple applications, it's a waste of time.
 As Emacs is easy to extend, you can optimize your workflow so everything is a few keystrokes away.
 For projects, I manage my todo-list, program, run shell commands, and do technical writing all within Emacs.
 I even have grammar checking in Emacs thanks to integrating language tool.